 London is home to an estimated 350,000 students at any one time, so you’ll be part of a huge student community too, never short of people to meet or things to do.
-We don’t have a traditional campus, we have the whole of London and all it has to offer.
-Below are some of our main teaching venues, but you’ll also visit the workplaces of our industry partners and learn at their headquarters.
-That means you’ll experience a range of different environments, from traditional academic settings to small start-ups and large corporates.
+We don’t have a traditional campus; we have the whole of London and all it has to offer.

-You'll be primarily based at 190 High Holborn, at the centre of London’s MidTown area, which offers a hive of global corporations, law firms and savvy start-ups.
+You'll be based at 190 High Holborn, at the centre of London’s business district, which offers a hive of global corporations, law firms and savvy start-ups.
 Holborn is a great place to study and play, thanks to its central location which is perfectly located for the hubs of Covent Garden and Bloomsbury.
-You’ll also visit the workplaces of our industry partners and learn at their headquarters.
-You’ll get to experience a range of different environments, from small start-ups to large corporates, so you'll already feel comfortable in a professional environment by the time you graduate, giving you a head-start!
-Get directions
+You may also have opportunities to visit the workplaces of some of our industry partners.

 When you finish for the day, you’ll be just minutes from the famous West End, if you want to snap up late deals for some of the world’s most famous musicals, plays and comedy shows.
-Covent Garden is on your doorstep and Oxford Street a few stops on the tube, so you’ll also have loads of fantastic shops, restaurants and cafes to explore.
-Best of all, you’ll be able to get student discounts in lots of places, with your NUS Extra card.
+Covent Garden is on your doorstep and Oxford Street a couple of stops on the tube, so you’ll also have loads of fantastic shops, restaurants and cafes to explore.
+Best of all, you’ll be able to get student discounts in so many places!

 Whether you live in halls, private accommodation, or outside London, you'll get the best of London life.
 Our students live in all kinds of places, depending on their personal circumstances and where they want to be.

 Most of our first year students choose to live in one of our recommended halls of residence.
-For Pearson Business School students, we recommend accomodation based in either in Tufnell Park, near lively Camden, or Tower Bridge just a short walk from the Tower of London.
-For students studying at Escape Studios, we recommend halls in Notting Hill close to the exciting area of Portobello Road or in Wembley.
-You’ll get a chance to live with your fellow students, and students from universities across London, giving you lots of social opportunities.
+We recommend a number of accommodation providers to our students, where you'll get a chance to live with your fellow students, and students from universities across London, giving you lots of social opportunities.
 You’ll also benefit from great on-site facilities and security, and having all your utility bills included in your rent.

 After a year in halls, most students choose to live in privately rented houses and flats.
 There’s no shortage of great places to live in London, with arty East London, cosmopolitan North London and leafy Clapham in the South, all a short journey away from where you’ll study.

-Some of our students choose to live outside London and commute by train instead.
-All of our teaching locations are based in central London and have tube stations a five-minute walk away, so commuting daily is definitely doable.
+Many of our students choose to live outside London and commute by train instead.
+As our teaching location is based in Central London with three tube stations less than a ten-minute walk away, commuting is definitely doable.